 Christians are identified by mercy, compassion, love, kindness, humility and sacrifice.
 Therefore, we take into utmost consideration public safety and guidelines established to protect everyone.
-For more about the challenges of church groups meeting, please see this article from the LA Times.

 Comply with Ordinances

 Christians seek to glorify God and lift up the cause of Christ.
 Therefore, StoneBridge Community Church does not want to be the cause of anyone’s sadness, sorrow, sickness, nor certainly anyone’s death.
-So, we will gladly comply with Federal, State and County ordinances.
+So, we will gladly comply with Federal, State, and County ordinances.
 This is consistent with Romans 13:1-2 where Paul writes,

 Let everyone be subject to the governing authorities, for there is no authority except that which God has established.
 The authorities that exist have been established by God.
 Consequently, whoever rebels against the authority is rebelling against what God has instituted, and those who do so will bring judgment on themselves.